SuBhAm6G/CarbonPilot/README.md

 ---

-*Built for the Climate Tech Hackathon · India-first emission factors · All carbon math verified against IEA, CEA, DMRC, and Our World in Data sources.*
+*Built for the Google Promptwars Virtual · India-first emission factors · All carbon math verified against IEA, CEA, DMRC, and Our World in Data sources.*